vioquedu/docker-dash/README.md

 ### Build and run from Dockerfile

-You can build the image from the code in this repository using the following command:
+You can clone this repository and build the image from the code in it using the following command:

 ```
 docker build -t image_name:tag .